-Your outro should be no more than 60 seconds.
+Your outro should be around 30 seconds.
 It's a great way to remind your audience where they can find you, how to access episode notes and the best way to connect.

 Thanking them for checking out your information is always a good idea.
 It's the perfect time to ask for a review since they've just finished an episode.